Jabble/tamu-rdm-workshops/modules/introducing-research-data-management/introducing-research-data-management-note.md

 There is a lot of great material available online.
 I'm happy to send you resources where you can watch online modules and read on your own.
-If you're choosing to sit here, you're joining an in-person group conversation.
+If you're choosing to sit here, you're choosing to join an in-person group conversation.

 If you have a question, or I'm unclear, please ask.
 If I don't have an answer I will try to find one for you.